 The GPI- General Performance Indicator

-Robyn Dawes (1979) made a significant contribution to statistical prediction by uncovering that a simple set of scores with some validity to the purpose of predicting with equally weighted values will be just as accurate as the multiple regression formula.
+Another important theorist our product is inspired by is Robyn Dawes (1979).
+He made a significant contribution to statistical prediction by uncovering that a simple set of scores with some validity to the purpose of predicting with equally weighted values will be just as accurate as the multiple regression formula.

 Use of hiring methods with increased predictive validity leads to substantial increases in employee performance as measured in percentage increases in output, increased monetary value of output, and increased learning of job-related skills (Hunter, Schmidt, & Judiesch, 1990).
 Testing for relevant traits is better than just interviewing and in combination you get the best result.
 (Schmidt, Oh & Shaffer 2016)